rhobbie/Mkf2/README.md

 3. When finished cd .. and cd MKFORT2 and enter MKFORT2

       This runs a set of batchfiles to create the Fortran II 4k and 8k Systemtapes from the assembler sources.

-      The FORTRAN II compiler sources come from http://www.softwarepreservation.org/projects/FORTRAN/ with additional corrections done by me and others.

 4. When the tapes are created cd into F2_4K or F2_8K

 Then run: